cailyn-baksh/cedar/docs/widgets.md

 Returns a new Label widget

-### `uint24_t defaultLabelHandler(Widget *widget, uint24_t event)`
-The default event handler for label widgets.

 ---

 ## Buttons
-Buttons are widgets which can be selected to trigger events
+Buttons are widgets which can be selected to trigger events.

 ### `ButtonData`
 Button data.
-In button widgets, `data` points to an instance of this structure.
+In button widgets, `data` is an instance of this structure.

 #### `char *text`